 Getting an F-1 visa involves four main steps:

-- Obtaining your I-20 (F-1) from UC Davis Extension.
+- Obtaining your I-20 from UC Davis Continuing and Professional Education.
 The I-20 is the certificate of eligibility for the F-1 visa.
-It will be processed and mailed to you upon acceptance
+It will be processed and mailed to you upon acceptance to the program.

-- Paying the SEVIS fee.
+- Paying the I-901 SEVIS fee.
 Click here for a tutorial.

-- Applying for the F-1 non-immigrant visa and scheduling an interview.
-To do so, go to the U.S. embassy or consulate website for your jurisdiction to pay the visa (MRV) fee and complete a DS-160 for you and each accompanying F-2 dependent.
+- Applying for the F-1 non-immigrant visa and schedule an interview.
+To do this, go to the website for the nearest U.S. embassy or consulate to pay the visa fee and complete a DS-160 for you and each accompanying F-2 dependent.
+The visa fee is an administrative fee to the embassy.
+It is separate from the I-901 SEVIS fee.
 View a list of embassies.

 Visa Wait Times

-While the U.S. Consulate will not issue the F-1 visa sooner than 120 days before the start date on your I-20, you should apply as soon as possible.
+While the U.S. embassy or consulate will not issue the F-1 visa sooner than 120 days before the start date on your I-20, you should apply as soon as possible.
 There may be long waiting periods for appointments, especially during May through August.
-However, consulates may give priority to F-1 student applicants if requested.
+However, embassies and consulates may give priority to F-1 student applicants, if requested.

 When you go for your visa interview, in general you will need: